Best Tips To Grow Broccoli In A Pot At Home

 15. Big Boy Broccoli

-Big Boy is a young hybrid cultivar that produces soft, thick stems that go well in soups and salads.
+Big Boy Broccoli is a young hybrid cultivar that produces soft, thick stems that go well in soups and salads.

-Ways To Grow Broccoli In Containers
+Ways To Grow Broccoli In A Pot

 However, the ideal method to eat this nutrient-dense brassica is right out of the garden.
 Alternatively, start with a container garden if you're short on space.

-Choosing The Right Container
+Choosing The Right Pot To Grow Broccoli

-Choosing The Right Container
+1. Choosing The Right Pot To Grow Broccoli

-Growing this huge brassica in a container can be done in two ways.
-You can either plant one per 12-inch by 12-inch pot, giving the leaves and heads the recommended spacing – about a foot or more between plants in an outdoor garden – or one per 12-inch by 12-inch pot.
+Growing this huge brassica in a pot can be done in two ways.
+You can plant one per 12-inch by 12-inch pot, giving the leaves and heads the recommended spacing – about a foot or more between plants in an outdoor garden – or one per 12-inch by 12-inch pot.

 It's entirely up to you and the space available in your container garden.
 I decided to grow my veggies in a larger pot.